Modes of persuasion: Kairos

 Kairos (plural: kairoi) is an arguable fourth mode of persuasion which means the "right time", "season" or "opportunity".
 Kairos is an appeal to the timeliness or context in which a presentation is publicized, which includes contextual factors external to the presentation itself but still capable of affecting the audience's reception to its arguments or messaging, such as the time in which a presentation is taking place, the place in which an argument or message is being made, the background information and demographics of an audience such as age, culture, faith, creed, etc., the appropriateness of the speaker's tone given the nature of the occasion, and the relationship between the speaker, the audience and the topic.

+It is also important for speakers to be aware of events that might happen during the moment of a speech, like outside noise, the technology that can be used during the event, as well as the weather conditions on the day, so it can be easier for him/her to connect with the audience and not be disturbed during the speech.

 An example would be an outdated advertisement that would have been effective 40 years ago but hasn't aged well by today's standards.
 If both the advertisement made 40 years ago and the exact same advertisement made today contain the same speaker with the same credentials (ethos), and the same arguments with the same logic (logos), and they both appeal to the same emotions and the same values (pathos), but the reception is completely different, then what has changed is the context in which the presentation was made (kairos).